2023 Best Mexican Restaurants in the U.S.A.

 - Tequila & Mezcal Guide.

 When chef Silvana Salcido Esparza opened Barrio Cafe in 2002, she showed Phoenix that Mexican food is much, much more than tacos and burritos (though her tacos are dynamite).
-Her menu, filled with specialties from all over Mexico, includes cheese fondue from Oaxaca, Mexico City-style enchiladas and cochinita pibil (dry-rubbed and slow-roasted pig) from the Yucatan.
+Her menu, filled with specialties from all over Mexico, includes cochinita pibil (dry-rubbed and slow-roasted pig) from the Yucatan.
 See More

-Diners often queue up well before opening in order to snag a table at Elote Cafe, especially on the patio overlooking Sedona's Red Rocks.
-Chef Jeff Smedstad serves cuisine inspired by more than two decades of travels through Mexico.
+At Elote Cafe in Sedona, chef Jeff Smedstad serves cuisine inspired by decades of travels through Mexico.
 Sample unique offerings such as smoked pork cheeks served with cascabel chile sauce, corn cake and buttermilk cumin drizzle.
 See More

 At Flores in San Francisco, purists will delight in a menu stacked with simple, cohesive Mexican dishes.
-Sikil p'ak, a grainy pumpkin seed and habanero hummus, is alone worth the trip, as are the sopes de palmito, lightly fried masa dumplings topped with palm heart and a pillowy black bean purée.
+Savor lightly fried masa dumplings with black beans, gem lettuce, red onion, queso fresco and avocado.
 See More

 Book a TableView Restaurant

 Chef/restaurateur Rick Bayless has championed Mexican cuisine for decades with his stable of restaurants, including the upscale Topolobampo in Chicago.
-The exciting menu is constantly evolving, but guests might encounter such dishes as Wagyu beef rib-eye and slow-cooked short rib with black mole and foie gras.
+The refined menu is constantly evolving.
 See More